 - You MUST write in the third person, even if your example is using your own experiences.

-This is a more difficult paragraph to write, since you are moving from describing concrete items (a fountain, a picture) to an idea that you have some experience with.
+This is a more difficult paragraph to write, since you are moving from describing concrete items (a building, a person) to an idea that you have some experience with.
 You won’t be able to look at your concept and describe it or explain it, so you will have to do a lot of thinking.

 1. As always, your paragraph should be between 200 & 300 words.
 Those are ONLY the words in your paragraph, so make sure your word count is not including the header or the title.

-2. As always, you should not have comma splices, fragments, fused sentences, tense shifts, or subject-verb disagreement.
+2. As always, you should not have comma splices, fragments, fused sentences, or subject-verb disagreement.

 3. As always, your paper must have an identifiable topic sentence which should indicate the contents of the paragraph.